 instance.yml config file, environment variables, or the command line.

-In Settings > Distributed Management, select Mode Worker.
+In Settings > Distributed Settings > Distributed Management > General Settings, select Mode Worker.
 Supply the required Master settings (Address and Port).
 Customize the optional settings if desired.
 Then click Save to restart.

 $CRIBL_HOME/local/_system/instance.yml, under the